 We do not have time-series data for all UK production sectors, but we have added a concluding sentence to note: “Information on long-term patterns in seafood supply, affordability, sustainability and consumption will develop deeper understanding of the drivers of seafood systems, and thus inform efforts to promote low-emissions seafood production” (last main text paragraph)

+We hope you agree this revision now touches on the global analysis to set the scene and present the foundation for the UK analysis, but elevates the focus on the UK case study, within the 4000 word limit of the article.

 Referee: 2 This is a very valuable contribution to the field.
 Sustainable seafood is often viewed primarily through the lens of ecological ocean health.
 Adding the lens, as this manuscript does, of nutrition benefits to human health of different types of seafoods, actually enriches the discourse on how to meet global food needs in the future without destroying nature (and especially the oceans).
 The market has a tremendous role in driving both human food security and nutrition as well as ecological health.
 In this context, this is an important paper.
 The only criticism I have is that the figures are a bit blurry.
 I'm not sure if that is due to rendering when the submission was turned into a PDF for review or if it is because of the resolution of the figures originally.
 Authors, please check the resolution of the figures.
 Otherwise, great paper!